What are the new apprenticeship standards?

 Standards are occupation-focused; they are not qualification-led.
 The learning happens throughout the apprenticeship, with the apprentice assessed at the end.
 They need to prove that they can carry out all aspects of their job and that they have developed transferable skills too.

-The government has been developing standards to raise the quality of apprenticeships by responding to the needs of employers, who know exactly what they want from their employees.
+The government has developed standards to raise the quality of apprenticeships by responding to the needs of employers, who know exactly what they want from their employees.
 They can best describe what skills, knowledge and behaviours an apprentice will need at the end of their apprenticeship.

-These groups of employers are called ‘trailblazers’.
-These groups are made up of at least 10 employers.
+These groups of employers, known as ‘trailblazers’, are made up of at least 10 employers.
 Trailblazers develop the standards for their relevant occupation, which means that the standards are related to what is needed in the workforce – they also know what skills an apprentice will need to be capable and qualified in that future role.

 The New Apprenticeship journey